 Non-resident individuals may have the option to be taxed under the Non-Habitual Resident (NHR) regime or applicable tax treaties.

-Are you interested in renting out your property?
+Are you interest in renting out your property?
 Check out what you should consider when finding a good property manager in Portugal.

 taxes nhr portugal residency advisors 1

-Tips for a successful property purchase in Portugal
+Tips for a successful buying real estate in Portugal

 Learn the language